headwinds/daterangepicker/README.md

 Update: I guess I didn't google hard enough because I googled again to see if I had missed anything and sure enough someone else had went down the same rabbit hole solved the problem copying Google's design [more precisely](https://github.com/petrkotek/DatePicker).

-In my case, I didn't need an exact copy and I'm fine with doing some digging and know how to update the code base is more valuable anyways.
-So by all means steal from this and make it your own.
+In my case, I didn't need an exact copy and had more area to play with so I was able to alter the design to make it more aesthetically pleasing and easy to use.